kboulware/CST255-Assignment-3/README.md

 # CST255-Assignment-3
-This repository was created for CST 255, Assignment 3 at Roosevelt University.
+This repository was created for CST 255, Assignment 3.